BerendPronk/subterra/README.md

 DB_DATABASE=( The name of the database your site will use, however you want to name it ) DB_PORT=3306

-SUBTERRA_USERNAME=( Admin username to Subterra, to your preference ) SUBTERRA_PASSWORD=( Admin password to Subterra, to your preference )
+SUBTERRA_USERNAME=( Admin username to Subterra, to your preference (Can only be edited via a MySQL query via tools like MySQL Workbench) )
+SUBTERRA_PASSWORD=( Admin password to Subterra, to your preference (Can only be edited via a MySQL query via tools like MySQL Workbench) )

 CRYPTO_KEY=( The key to encrypt the administrator password, must be an integer (larger numbers are better) )